5/6/2025

 Analyst, Cantor Fitzgerald

-Good morning.
+Yeah, good morning.
 Thank you for taking the question.
-I was hoping to focus on your SATCOMs, Infrared Data Center business.
-Obviously, 2024 was a correction year, but your commentary on the call definitely sounds much more upbeat both in terms of design wins and the growth trajectory for 2025.
-I know you've always been very strong in Silicon Photonics, but your commentary on Trin Siebers, you've got Grok, more newer players like IR Labs and Light Matter, and you also talked about SATCOM.
-I believe you were thinking growth in the high single digits before.
+I was hoping to focus on your comms infrared data center business.
+Obviously, 2024 was a correction year, but your commentary on the call definitely sounds you know, much more upbeat, both in terms of design wins and the growth trajectory for 2025.
+I know you've always been very strong in silicon photonics, but your commentary on transceivers, you've got Grok, you know, more kind of newer players like Iyer Labs and Light Matter, and you also talked about SATCOM.
+So I believe you were thinking growth kind of in the high single digits before.
 How should we think about that now for 2025?
-Then perhaps more importantly, how should we be thinking about the growth within that segment beyond 2025?
+And then perhaps more importantly, how should we be thinking about the growth within that segment beyond 2025?

 speaker